cryptoworkbench/cryptoworkbench/README.md

 ### The Sieve of Eratosthenes
 My implementation of the Sieve of Eratosthenes is located at '/actual\_code/project\_code/prime\_table\_generator/prime\_table\_generator.c'.
 Here this ancient method for finding prime numbers comes in the packaging of a nice, easy to use and _ergonomic_ generator of prime tables.
-This prime table generator can generate compact binary prime tables but also basic ASCII tables that one can 'cat' or alternatively load intelligibly into vim.
+This prime table generator can generate compact binary prime tables but also basic ASCII tables one can 'cat' or alternatively load intelligibly into vim.

-Try:
+In order to display all primes less than 100 in terminal, try:
 ```bash
 ./actual_code/project_code/prime_table_generator/prime_table_generator 100 stdout
 ```